 CREWS & PRODUCTION SERVICES

-Lapland is home to many different production services.
+Inari is home to many different production and support services, including equipment rentals.
 If you need help finding the right one, drop us a line.

-Everyman’s Right, or the Right to Roam, allows film productions to film on and around the frozen lake without a permit (some restrictions apply.)
+Everyone’s Right, or the Right to Roam, allows film productions to film on and around the frozen lake without a permit (some restrictions apply.)
 If your production is small and does not disturb nature, you probably won’t have to worry about permits.
-If you’re not sure, we’re happy to help you find out.
+If you’re not sure, the municipality of Inari handles permits and licenses without delays and is happy to help productions with practical issues and connecting with relevant contacts and services.

 Some of the shore of Lake Inari is in lands protected by Metsähallitus (Finnish Forest Administration).
 In these areas, permits are required for off-road travel and temporary structures.
 Metsähallitus grants permits case-by-case, and they have instructions for permits.